MansurSerbest/LostSoul/README.txt

-This project shows the first level of a 3D sidescroller game.
+This project consist of 1 level of a 3D sidescroller game.

 The coding part of this game is entirely made by me.
-I used both Blueprint and C++, most is C++.
-The movement system uses a finite state machine by using inheritance from a base state class.
+I used both Blueprint and C++.
+The movement component of the character uses a finite state machine by using inheritance froma base state class.
+This finite state machine makes it easy to add different states: running, jumping, wallSlide, etc...